KatTheGit/sylvan-row/assets/README.md

 - **Primary** - Kindness in Blood
   - Raphaelle tethers to allies within a certain radius.
   - She shoots a medium range piercing projectile, if it damages an opponent, her tethered allies will recieve some health.
-She recieves less health than her allies.
+She recieves health, but less.
   - If empowered, her projectile will deal more damage but won't heal allies or herself.
-If it lands, it will reduce the cooldown on her dash ability.
+If it lands, it will reduce the cooldown of **Dash**.
 - **Secondary** - Sanctum
-  - Places down a tree, which periodically heals allies and increases the fire rate of anyone near it
+  - Places down a healpool, which periodically heals allies and increases the fire rate of anyone near it
 - **Dash** - Enpowering Leap
-  - A short dash that empowers the next primary shot.
+  - A short dash that empowers the next **Primary**.
 - **Passive** - Flight
   - Gains a short temporary speed buff upon getting hit.